 - Provides coverage for incidents that occurred during the policy period, regardless of when a claim is reported to the carrier.

-- Typically, it offers more costly premiums at the start of the policy, but the rate stays constant for the entire policy length.
+- Typically, it offers higher premiums at the start of the policy, but the rate remains constant for the entire policy term.

 - Physicians do not need tail coverage when an occurrence policy ends.

 Illinois does not enforce economic or non-economic damage caps for medical malpractice actions.
-In 2010, the Illinois Supreme Court ruled medical malpractice damage caps unconstitutional, as a legislative limitation on damages would violate the separation of powers clause of the Illinois Constitution.
+In 2010, the Illinois Supreme Court ruled that medical malpractice damage caps were unconstitutional, as legislative limitations on damages would violate the separation of powers clause of the Illinois Constitution.
 Today, juries retain the power to determine appropriate damage payouts.

 Since a 2023 amendment to the Wrongful Death Act, punitive damages are permitted in wrongful death cases, though not for medical malpractice cases.

-What are the Illinois Statute of Limitations for Medical Malpractice Claims?
+Illinois Statute of Limitations for Medical Malpractice Claims

 According to ILCS 5/13-212, an action for medical malpractice or wrongful death damages shall be filed within: